PacktPublishing/Mastering-Julia-Second-Edition/Code08/README.md

 #### The following files are present in this code directory.

-**Chp08.jl** -- Listings for basic examples which can be run in the REPL or uploaded to VS Code.
+**Examples.jl** -- Listings for basic examples which can be run in the REPL or uploaded to VS Code.

-**Chp08.ipynb** -- Jupyter notebook containing selected worked listings.
+**Examples.ipynb** -- Jupyter notebook containing selected worked listings.

 ---